 The spread of the Private Internet Access server list

 Unsurprisingly, the vast majority of the Private Internet Access server list resides in the Americas and Europe.
-The percentage itself (91%) is more in line with NordVPN than Astrill VPN (which is known for its spread in Asia).
-In contrast, PIA has only 2% of their servers in Asia, which is two times less than NordVPN.
+The percentage itself is more in line with NordVPN than Astrill VPN (which is known for its spread in Asia).
+In contrast, PIA has only 2% of their servers in Asia.
 What is more, it doesn’t have the Philippines on their list of countries, which is usually the cheapest place for MMA lovers in Asia to buy the UFC Pay-per-view, for example.

 PIA’s presence in the Middle East, Africa, and India region is even worse, only slightly exceeding 1% of the total.
-But this is the first region where PIA beats Astrill VPN, which has only 0.5%.
 Again, this doesn’t necessarily translate into better speeds when using PIA.
 As a matter of fact, it almost certainly doesn’t.

 To conclude, Private Internet Access server list is made to accommodate the needs of the Americas, Europe, Australia, and New Zealand.
 The Middle East, Africa, and India are also well-represented compared to competitors.
 Asia is the one big region that clearly lacks PIA’s attention.

 We must also warn that while more than 90% of Private Internet Access VPN’s servers are in Europe and the Americas, South America is heavily under-represented.
-PIA admits there are only 20 servers in Brazil for the whole continent, all crammed in one location and given the task to perform.
+PIA admits there are only 4 servers in Brazil and Argentina for the whole continent, all crammed in two locations.

 Private Internet Access server speed